 This saves you from the hassle of continuously updating your website, and it’s more secure since you’ll be able to make better decisions by working on the backend development while your original live site remains intact.

-5. Gain a better understanding of your target audience and visitors
+5. Gain a better understanding of your website visitors

 This helps with product planning, and you can easily increase conversions by launching the products that customers want most.

-7 CRO tests you should be running on your ecommerce website
+8 CRO test ideas you should be running

 Now that you understand the importance and benefits of running CRO tests, you’re probably wondering which ones you should be using.

-Well, here are seven of the best CRO tests to run on your ecommerce website!
+Well, here are eight of the best CRO tests to run on your ecommerce site!

 1. Optimize site speed